mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-31-mastering-paper.md

 	<img src="{{ site.url }}/images/mastering-paper-53-small-book.jpg" width="188" height="250" alt="Mastering Paper reference guide">
 </figure>

-In the spirit of openness I've decided to compile everything I've learned using [*Paper by FiftyThree*](http://www.fiftythree.com) into a multi-part series I'm calling **Mastering Paper**.
-As far as I'm concerned Paper doesn't really need a manual or instruction guide because it's fairly intuitive to use.
-So what you'll find in the following pages are techniques and time savers I've developed from creating exclusively with the app over the last year and a half.
+In the spirit of openness I've decided to compile everything I've learned using [*Paper by FiftyThree*](http://www.fiftythree.com), into a multi-part series I'm dubbing **Mastering Paper**.

+The guide is broken up into several parts explaining specific techniques, shortcuts, and workflows that I use everyday when creating with 53's Paper.
+Hopefully they help you get more out of the app <i class="fa fa-smile-o"></i>.

 {% assign count = '0' %}
 {% assign idx = '0' %}